Akshitamothasara/youtube-ml-prediction/README.md

 - Add more features (category, publish time)
 - Use advanced models (XGBoost, Gradient Boosting)
 - Perform feature engineering for better accuracy

+- ## How to Run
+1. Open the notebook in Google Colab or Jupyter
+2. Upload the dataset (USvideos.csv)
+3. Run all cells to reproduce results

 ## Author
 Akshita Mothsara